openstack/openstack-ansible/doc/source/install-guide/overview-osa.rst

 installed into Linux Containers (LXC) for isolation and ease of maintenance.

-| OpenStack Ansible Deployment
+| OpenStack-Ansible Deployment

-This documentation is intended for deployers of the OpenStack Ansible deployment system who are interested in installing an OpenStack.
+This documentation is intended for deployers of the OpenStack-Ansible deployment system who are interested in installing an OpenStack.
 The document is for informational purposes only and is provided "AS IS."